BikerSam86/phi-field_correction/Supporting_Info.md

-# The Phi-Field: A One-Dimensional Spin Phase Framework for Physical Unification
+# The Phi-Field: A One-Dimensional Phase Framework for Physical Unification

 **Author:** Samuel Edward Howells with LLM Tooling
 **Institution:** Independent Research